Greece Moments Greece Moments

 29 Min Read

-In the middle of the deep blue Aegean Sea lies an island that hardly anyone knows, but which enchants with its rugged beauty and friendly inhabitants right away!
-In fact, Astypalea Island is almost forgotten by international tourism.
-It also took us four attempts to finally get to the island.
+In the middle of the deep blue Aegean Sea lies an island that hardly anyone knows, yet it enchants visitors right away with its rugged beauty and friendly locals!
+Astypalea Island is almost completely off the radar of international tourism.
+It even took us four attempts to finally make it to the island.

 “Anyone who takes on the arduous journey is welcomed by an island that is more authentic than almost any other.
-In addition, Chora, one of the most beautiful places in Greece, awaits visitors.”
+On top of that, Chora, one of the most beautiful villages in Greece, awaits visitors.”

 Astypalea Griechenland Tipps Sehenswürdigkeiten